mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 - The verifier is not compatible with :ref:`namespace filtering <c2c-filtered-sync>` or :ref:`reverse sync <c2c-api-reverse>`.
 The :ref:`/start <c2c-api-start>`
-  endpoint returns an error if these features and the verifier are both enables.
+  endpoint returns an error if you enable these features and the the verifier.

 - The verifier does not verify sync on indexes or collection metadata.